Getting Help as a Grown Up Struggling to Cope with Trauma

 Dissociative episodes are periods where a person loses touch with reality, most likely during a time of extreme stress.
 These episodes are signs of repressed childhood trauma and cause symptoms like:

-• Memory loss regarding people, places, and events during an episode
+- Memory loss from trauma regarding people, places, and events during an episode

 Often, those who have experienced childhood trauma begin detaching from reality in childhood.
 It’s a way to disconnect themselves from the traumatic event they are experiencing.